 It is a tradition in Iceland that has been done by farmers for centuries.
-The farmers go together for few days – at our mountain it is 5 days, one of them is selected “mountain-king” and he is in charge of the group.
+The farmers go together for a few days - at our mountain, it is 5 days, one of them is selected "mountain-king" and he is in charge of the group.
 Everyone does exactly as he says.

 The last day, Saturday is the biggest.
-Then over 15 people add to the number, 10-12 on horses the others walking or on atv.
-Every sheep are driven to the paddock that the sheep round up and are collected by their owners.
+Then over 15 people add to the number, 10-12 on horses the others walking or on ATV.
+Every sheep have driven to the paddock that the sheep round up and are collected by their owners.